syedraza04/interviewQuestions/README.md

 9. What are the difference between Renderer and ElementRef in angular 2?

 ## Services Questions
+  what is Interface

+  An interface is a TypeScript artifact, it is not part of ECMAScript.
+An interface is a way to define a contract on a function with respect to the arguments and their type

 1. What is an Angular 2 Service?
 2. What are the features of Angular 2 Service?